JorgeCardona/portfolio/README.md

 - **name**: Defines the name of your project.
 - **version**: Specifies the current version of your application.
 - **private**: When set to `true`, it prevents the package from being accidentally published to the npm registry.
+- **homepage**: Sets the homepage URL for your application, necessary for deployment on GitHub Pages.
 - **dependencies**: Lists the dependencies necessary for your application to function.
 - **scripts**: Defines custom commands for common tasks, such as starting, building, and deploying your application.
   - **start**: Starts the development server.